yoieh/bfCrawler.js/README.md

 # bfCrawler.js
-Node js bruteforce web crawler. bruteforce with .txt file
+Node js bruteforce web crawler. bruteforce form .txt file

 # I take no responsibility for how you use this software.